eKorayem/eKorayem.github.io/README.md

-# CS Student Competitive programmer
+# SWE Student | Competitive programmer
 #### Aspiring Data Scientist with a Passion for Machine Learning

 ## Education